arisdask/FastParallelKNN/README.md

 ```

 #### **Input Arguments Explanation**
-1. **method**: Specifies which implementation of the k-NN search you want to run.
-This can include exact or approximate methods, parallel or serial versions.
+1. **method**: Specifies which implementation of the k-NN search you want to run (exact or approximate).
 Refer to the method ID table for the correct values.

 2. **num_of_threads**: The number of threads you want to use for parallel execution.
 This is ignored for serial implementations.

 3. **data_path**: The path to the `.hdf5` file that contains the datasets.
 The program will open this file to read the specified datasets.

-4. **corpus_name**: The name of the dataset within the `.hdf5` file that represents the corpus (the reference set of data points).
+4. **corpus_name**: The name of the dataset within the `.hdf5` file that represents the corpus.

 5. **query_name**: The name of the dataset within the `.hdf5` file that represents the query set.
 If the query set is the same as the corpus, this should be the same as `corpus_name`.